 One last time, Rose was pulled away.
 She was guided to stand next to an easel that the staff loaded with a black backing that will, no doubt, be put onto the painting when they reframe it, which they’re going to do before they ship it.
 Mr. Max stood up and came to write her name in silver pen, sign it “Max” and the year, and surround the whole thing in a big heart.
 They then were photographed standing on either side of that black backing, Very cool to watch.

 Her daughter and husband were next.
 The husband’s name was misspelled, and Mr. Max leaned forward to put in the missing letter.
-Something about the whole scene was the kind of cute that happens when youthful cute (Mr. Max) invades the worthwhile and easy spending of insanely large amounts of money.
+Something about the whole scene was the kind of cute that happens when simplicity (Mr. Max) invades the worthwhile and easy spending of insanely large amounts of money.
 As Rose said to me as an aside, “Oh, it’s a drop in the bucket for them…” She had an “It’s not my reality, but…” kind of tone to her voice.